IronGriddle/Vector-Field-App/README.md

 This app was created for visualizing 3D vector fields in space. (and partly for Calc 3)

-Made Using Unity's HDRP and B83's parser.
+Made using Unity's High Definition Render Pipeline and B83's math parser.

 ## Installation